twilio/workshop/docs/setup.rst

 The workshop directory you downloaded earlier contains a basic web application that we'll be extending during the workshop.
 We'll use this location to perform local testing and the code we edit here we'll later deploy to `Google App Engine`.
-To do this We need to tell the `Google App Engine Launcher` where to find our files.
+To do this we need to tell the `Google App Engine Launcher` where to find our files.

-Open the `Google App Engine Launcher` and from the file menu select `Add Existing Application…` In the next dialog click the `Browse` button and locate the workshop folder.
+Open the `Google App Engine Launcher` and from the file menu select "Add Existing Application…".
+In the next dialog click the "Browse" button and locate the workshop folder.

-Click `Add` to finish setting up the application.
+Click "Add" to finish setting up the application.

 Run the Web Application
 ~~~~~~~~~~~~~~~~~~~~~~~

 To run your application, open the `Google App Engine Launcher`.
 Select your
-application from the list and click the `Run` button.
+application from the list and click the "Run" button.
 Your app is now running
 and ready to use.

 .. image:: _static/startapp.png

-To use your application, click the `Browse` button.
+To use your application, click the "Browse" button.
 Your app will launch in a
 browser window.

 .. image:: _static/browseapp.png